JWST Moving Targets in APT

 Edit proposal information

-More extensive directions for filling out this form can be found at JWST Astronomers Proposal Tool Overview.
+More extensive directions for filling out this form can be found at JWST Astronomers Proposal Tool Overview OLD.
 Moving target observers should select Solar System as either the Scientific Category or Alternate Category.

 When you are ready to submit, click the paper plane icon, and fill in the form.
 Proposals can be re-submitted as needed up to the deadline.
 Any outstanding errors or warnings must be explained to complete the submission process.